JackEverson/BirdEyeD/README.md

 }

 # TO DO
-- That 1 that comes up when signing in
-- human photos when AI is on
+- YOLO output is very verbose